eProsima/Fast-DDS-docs/docs/notes.rst

 * Partial implementation of allocation QoS
 * Implementation of Discovery Server
+* Modified default behavior for unknown writers.
+* Added timeout when sending through UDP
+* Asynchronous thread with non-blocking API
+* IDL sub-module updated to current version.

 It also adds the following bug fixes and improvements:

+* Added sliding window to BitmapRange and improvements
 * A `Flush()` method was added to the logger to ensure all info is logged
 * A test for loading `Duration_t` from XML was added
 * Some liveliness tests were updated so that they are more stable on Windows